Iyana Martín: National team career

 In July 2022, Martín represented Spain at the 2022 FIBA Under-17 Women's Basketball World Cup where she averaged 13.4 points, 2.3 rebounds and led the tournament with 6.1 assists per game.
 During the gold medal game against the United States, she scored a team-high 14 points and eight assists and won a silver medal.
 She was subsequently named to the all-tournament team.
 The next month, she then represented Spain at the 2022 FIBA U16 Women's European Championship, where she averaged 17.1 points, 2.1 rebounds, 3.9 assists and 3.0 steals per game.
 During the gold medal game against France, she scored a game-high 22 points and won a silver medal.
 She was subsequently named to the all-tournament team and tournament MVP.

 Martín represented Spain at the 2023 FIBA Under-19 Women's Basketball World Cup where she led her team in scoring and averaged 16.1 points, 3.3 assists, 2.7 rebounds, and 2.6 steals per game.
 During the gold medal game against the United States, she scored a game-high 19 points and won a silver medal.
 She was subsequently named to the all-tournament team and named Most Valuable Player.

+She represented Spain at the 2026 FIBA Women's Basketball World Cup where she averaged 17.5 points, 4.2 assists, 3.3 rebounds and 2.2 steals per game.
+In the group phase, she scored 20 points in back-to-back games against Japan and Mali, becoming the first player aged under 21 years old to score at least 20 points in back-to-back games at the FIBA Women's Basketball World Cup in the 21st century.
+During the semifinals against the United States, she scored 17 points in a 66–76 loss.
+She became the youngest player to score more than 16 points in a Women's World Cup semifinal.
+During the third place game against Germany, she scored a game-high 22 points and nine assists to win a bronze medal.
+She became the first player under the age of 21 to score 20 or more points in three World Cup games.
+Following the tournament she was named to the FIBA World Cup All-First Team and awarded the Rising Star Award.